Our current Township Council members are Susan Poage (2018-2020), Stephen Yellin (2019-2021) and Alvaro Medeiros (2019-2021).

 While Berkeley Heights has traditionally voted Republican in national, state and local elections, our community is growing more and more “purple” every year.
-Berkeley Heights voters gave their support to Hillary Clinton over Donald Trump in 2016 – the first time since 1964 that Berkeley Heights backed a Democrat for President!
-In 2018, Susan Poage was the lead vote-getter in the Town Council election, while her running mate, Alvaro Medeiros, just missed unseating the incumbent Council Vice President by 8 votes.
+The Democrats swept into power in the 2018 election, with Angie Devanney becoming Berkeley Heights’ first female mayor.
+Devanney’s victory coincided with Stephen Yellin and Alvaro Medeiros’ elections to the town council, giving the Democrats a 3-3 split on the council and the majority of power in the township.
+Berkeley Heights voters gave their support to Hillary Clinton over Donald Trump in 2016 – the first time since 1964 that Berkeley Heights backed a Democrat for president!
+In 2018, Susan Poage was the lead vote-getter in the town council election.

 The Township of Berkeley Heights was formally incorporated in 1899, although originally it was called New Providence Township.
 The town received its own name in 1952.
-Until 2007 the Township operated under a Committee system, with 5 Committee members choosing a Mayor from among their ranks.
-Beginning in 2007 the Township reverted to a Mayor-Council-Administrator (MCA) system, with 6 Council members and the Mayor elected separately.
+Until 2007, the township operated under a committee system, with five committee members choosing a mayor from among their ranks.
+Beginning in 2007, the township reverted to a mayor-council-administrator (MCA) system, with six council members and the mayor elected separately.

 Locally, Democrats have served the people of Berkeley Heights with ability and distinction when given the honor of serving the community, beginning with Pat Loftus in 1933.
 Democrats have been regularly elected to office in Berkeley Heights since 1969.
-In 1972, 1974, 1986-1988 and 1990, voters entrusted Democrats to lead our community as the majority on the Township Committee.
-In addition, John Roholl was elected as Tax Assessor in 1964 when that office was an elected position.
+In 1972, 1974, 1986-1988 and 1990, voters entrusted Democrats to lead our community as the majority on the township committee.
+Additionally, John Roholl was elected as tax assessor in 1964 when that office was an elected position.

 Some notable Democrats to have served in local office are: